robert-mccarthy-ca/Garden/README.md

 - Replaced the air atomizing (AA) nozzle with a waste oil burner nozzle which siphons fluid without the need for a water pump
   - removes the need for the LPA system and the water pump to the AA nozzle
 - currently not doing a very good job of things, need to tinker more with timings and pressures
-  - now getting a spray, just not enough to keep roots happy, need to fix the timer adjustment bug (Garden9)
+  - now getting a spray, just not enough to keep roots happy (lots of them poking out, but none growing any significant distance into the air chamber), need to fix the timer adjustment bug (Garden9)
+- timer fixed, now spraying at 43 psi for 3 seconds, will see how that goes
+  - noticed that the spray got better further away from the nozzle, may have to redesign the chamber to allow for that

 GardenEpic4 (In Progress):
 -------------------------